Workiva/over_react/doc/new_boilerplate_migration.md

 }
 ```

-### Consume props from all props mixins props by default
+### Consume props from all props mixins by default

 #### Background: consumed props defaults for legacy syntax